r0zetta/twitter_gather/README.md

 I wrote the above code in this README.
 It might or might not work.
 But you get the idea.

 # Why is the code in your jupyter notebooks so copy-paste?
-Most of the code was written in a hurry, while researching recently Twitter trends.
-I'm working on refactoring it, but I don't have time right now.
-Yeah, I completely agree that it's terrible to look at.
-I'll get to making it better soon(tm).
+Most of the code was written in a hurry, while researching recent Twitter trends and topics.
+I guess that's the life of a disinfo researcher.
+I'm working on refactoring the code that's there, but I'm doing other stuff at the moment, and don't have time.
+Yeah, I agree that it's terrible to look at.

+Refactoring will happen soon(tm).
+No need for PRs.